crest-summit/summit-help/summit/proposals/initiator/details/limitedSubmissionQuestion.md

 A Sponsor requirement that only a certain number of proposals may be submitted from or will be awarded to a single entity.
-OVPR manages all limited submissions For further information visit https://secure.research.vt.edu/ltdsubs/
+OVPRI manages all limited submissions For further information visit https://secure.research.vt.edu/ltdsubs/